ampproject/amphtml/extensions/amp-base-carousel/amp-base-carousel.md

 Either `true` or `false`, defaults to `true`.
 When true, the carousel will allow the user to move from the first item back to the last item and visa versa.
-There must be at least three slides present for looping to occur.
+There must be at least three times the `visible-count` of slides present for looping to occur.

 ##### horizontal